Billingham: Rail

 Billingham railway station is on the Durham Coast Line with hourly services provided by Northern to Newcastle and the MetroCentre in the north and to Stockton and Middlesbrough in the south.
 Grand Central provide an express train from Sunderland to London but the service does not currently serve Billingham.

 The original Billingham railway station was closed in the late 1960s and moved a mile east along the line.
-Rail services were infamously operated using Pacer trains which were in essence converted Leyland National buses, but these were withdrawn in late 2019 due to them not meeting government disability requirements.
+Rail services were operated using Pacer trains which were in essence converted Leyland National buses, but these were withdrawn in late 2019 due to them not meeting government disability requirements.

 Bus

 Stagecoach provides services 35 to Stockton via Norton Glebe & High Grange, 36 Middlesbrough & Hartlepool, 52 Stockton High Street & Low Grange and 34 Middlesbrough & Owington Farm.
 Many route changes were made with Billingham's buses, such as the re-routing around High Grange on the 34.
 In summer 2018 the 34A was introduced but withdrawn in late 2019.

 Go North East provide services X9 & X10 To Newcastle & Middlesbrough.

-Local operator Stagecarriage provided local services, such as the X7 to Stockton, Teesside Retail Park and Middlesbrough.
-This service was withdrawn around a fortnight before the company's collapse in July 2019.
-The service has not been replaced.

-Leven Valley formally provided service 45 to Wolviston.
-After the closure of Leven Valley, Stagecarrige took over this service, but it stopped running shortly after.